THE TRAVELLING HISTORIAN -- SAMUEL JOHNSON

 G. Wilson

-A footnote about a bizarre incident which occurred as we prepared to leave the pub.
-A signature book was available for signing by the pub's patrons and as G.prepared to sign her name, she was astounded to see the name immediately preceding hers was that of a close high school friend.
-We quickly left the tavern to catch her, but she was nowhere to be seen.
-G's sister saw her one day and related the incident to the individual.
+A bizarre incident occurred as we prepared to leave the pub.
+A signature book was available for the patrons and as G. prepared to sign it, she was astounded to see the name immediately preceding was that of a very close high school friend.
+We quickly left the tavern to attempt to catch up with her, but she was nowhere to be seen.

 Back